 I’m pregnant and looking forward to breastfeeding my baby.
 Is there anything I can do now to ensure a good start to my breastfeeding relationship?

 - You’re already doing it!
 A commitment to breastfeeding is the best start you can give your nursing relationship.
 Becoming informed comes in as a close second.
 You’ll want to gather information now so you understand the basics of breastfeeding, what you can expect in the first few weeks, how to recognize any potential problems and where to get help if you need it.
 Your midwife or doctor might be a good place to start.
 If you haven’t already, find out what they expect to do with and/or to you and your baby immediately after delivery and how breastfeeding fits into that.
 If you’re delivering in a hospital, go on the hospital tour, pre-register and make special note of any lactation services they offer.
 Prepare a birth plan expressing your desire to breastfeed, including provisions in case of unexpected complications.
 Call your local La Leche League and get the phone number of the nearest leader to have on hand after your baby is born.
 While you’re on the phone, find the number of a local lactation consultant –try and get one with the initials IBCLC after her name.
 Get rid of any formula given to you by well-meaning friends and family or as free samples.
 Studies show that the simple presence of formula in the house can derail a breastfeeding relationship.
 And, last but not least, READ.
-Check out our great Links and Resources and our Recommended Reading.
 Happy Nursing!

 How soon after birth should I start nursing my baby?